 Long Abstract New version

-We understand the impact of somatic mutations well in a very limited number of cancer genes; in contrast, the overwhelming number of mutations in cancer genomes occur in non-coding regions.
-The new release of the ENCODE data allows us to bridge these two facts.
+Though the impacts of somatic mutations within the very limited number of cancer genes are well understood, the overwhelming number of mutations in cancer genomes fall within non-coding regions, rendering them far more difficult to evaluate.
+Data obtained from the new ENCODE release allows us to bridge these gaps in knowledge.

-We first integrated the ENCODE data to build up a high confidence TF-gene regulatory network.
-This enabled us to identify highly rewired (i.e. target changing) TFs, such as IKZF1 and MYC, by rigorously comparing tumor and normal samples.
-By integrating large-scale chromatin features, we demonstrated that such massive rewiring events between tumor and normal cell lines are mainly attributable to the chromatin structure changes instead of direct mutational effect.
-Patient survival analysis showed that the regulation activity of our top rewired TF IKZF1 is significantly associated with cancer prognose.
-We also performed hierarchical analysis on TF-TF networks and found that TFs on the top hierarchy are more associated with tumor-normal differential expression and TFs at the bottom hierarchy (e.g., EZH2 and NR2C2) are usually with more mutationally burdened binding sites.
+We first integrate ENCODE data to construct a high-confidence TF-gene regulatory network.
+By rigorously comparing tumor and normal samples, this enables us to identify significantly rewired (i.e., target-changing) TFs, such as IKZF1 and MYC.
+By integrating knowledge of large-scale chromatin features into this network, we demonstrate that such massive tumor-normal rewiring events may largely be explained by changes in chromatin structure, rather than direct mutational effects.
+Patient survival analyses reveal that the regulatory activity of our most rewired TF (IKZF1) is significantly associated with cancer prognosis.
+Furthermore, by performing hierarchical analysis on TF-TF networks, we find that top-level TFs tend to be more associated with differential expression between tumor and normal samples, and bottom-level TFs (e.g., EZH2 and NR2C2) tend to be associated with binding sites that are more mutationally burdened.

-Besides, we integrated patient expression data from multiple cohorts with the above-mentioned regulatory network to prioritize key TF/RNA binding proteins (RBPs), which significantly drives tumor and normal differential expression in multiple cancer types.
-Specifically, we found ZNF687 as a key TF for breast cancer and SUB1 as a key RBP for liver and lung cancer.
-We further validated these TF/RBPs through different siRNA knockdown experiments.
+We also integrate expression data from multiple cohorts into this regulatory network to prioritize key TF/RNA binding proteins (RBPs), which significantly drive the differential expression between normal and tumor cells in multiple cancer types.
+In doing so, we identify ZNF687 as a key TF for breast cancer and SUB1 as a key RBP for liver and lung cancer.
+We further validate the significance of these TF/RBPs through different siRNA knockdown experiments.

-In addition, we deeply integrated ENCODE data from two layers and performed somatic mutation burden analysis in multiple cancer types.
-On the raw signal level, we normalized raw signal tracks from comprehensive experiments to perform a genome-wide background mutation rate (BMR) calibration in a variety of tumors to separate the effects of well-known confounders, such as replication timing and chromatin status; then, on the annotation level, we create extended gene definitions, which link the ENCODE non-coding cis-acting regulatory elements (CREs) to annotated genes, as a whole burden test unit after integrating large scale ChIP-seq, DNase-seq, Enhancer-seq, Hi-C, and ChIA-PET data.
-Our analyses demonstrate that they are more sensitive than coding regions in terms of sensible hyper-mutated regions discovery.
-In particular in leukemia, in addition to well-known drivers such as TP53 and ATM, it also picks up other key genes such as BCL6, which can then be associated with patient prognosis.
+In addition, we integrate two levels of ENCODE data to perform somatic mutational burden analysis in multiple cancer types.
+One level comprises normalized raw signal tracks from comprehensive experiments.
+This is used to perform genome-wide background mutation rate (BMR) calibration in a variety of tumors to filter out the effects of well-known confounders (such confounders may include replication timing and chromatin status).
+Using the second level of ENCODE data (comprising genome annotations), we create extended gene definitions that link non-coding cis-acting regulatory elements (CREs) to annotated genes.
+Integrating these extended gene definitions with large-scale ChIP-seq, DNase-seq, Enhancer-seq, Hi-C, and ChIA-PET data provides us with test units for evaluating mutational burden.
+Our analyses demonstrate that these gene definitions are more sensitive than coding regions in terms of sensible hyper-mutated regions discovery.
+In the context of leukemia, this analysis not only identifies well-known drivers (such as TP53 and ATM), but also other key genes (such as BCL6).
+Knowledge of such genes identified to be differentially burdened may then be used as part of protocols for disease prognosis.

-Finally, we developed a multi-scale scoring workflow to prioritize key CREs/SNVs.
-In particular, we identified several key enhancers and validated their effect on gene expression through luciferase assays; and finally zoomed pick up the most important SNV to check their mutational effect on these enhancers through luciferase assays.
-Our work demonstrates careful integration of the ENCODE resources offers unprecedented opportunity to accurately characterize oncogenic regulation and serves as a powerful tool to prioritize cell-type specific cancer variants.
+Finally, we develop a multi-scale scoring workflow to prioritize key CRE/SNV pairs.
+In particular, we identify several key enhancers and validate their effect on gene expression through luciferase assays.
+We study the mutational effect of the most important SNV on these enhancers using luciferase assays.
+Our work demonstrates how careful integration of ENCODE resources offers unprecedented opportunities to accurately characterize oncogenic regulation and serves as a powerful tool to prioritize cell-type specific cancer variants.

 Short Abstract